TRIQS/tprf/doc/about.rst

 *******

 TPRF has been written by Hugo U.R.
 Strand with TRIQS-library support from N. Wentzell and O. Parcollet.

-The Eliashberg section was contributed by Stefan Käser with support from H. U.R.
+The Eliashberg routines was contributed by S. Käser with support from H. U.R.
 Strand, N. Wentzell, O. Parcollet and P. Dumitrescu.

+The GW routines has been developed by Y. t' Veld and M. Rösner with support from H. U.R.
+Strand and N. Wentzell.

+The extension of the Eliashberg routines to the DLR basis was done by Y. t' Veld and the DLR extension of GW was performed by H. U.R.
+Strand.

+Improvements to the documentation has been contributed by O. Gingras.

 License
 =======